willymcallister/willymcallister.github.io/_articles/ideal-elements-and-sources.md

 * Voltage source
 * Current source

-**Components** come in three basic types, each characterized by a different voltage-current relationship.
+**Components** come in three basic types, each characterized by a different current-voltage relationship.

 * Resistor
 * Capacitor